NZTA/SDLT/README.md

 # NZTA Security Development Lifecycle Tool

 This repository is no longer actively maintained or supported.
-Issues and pull requests will not be monitored or responded to.
+Issues will not be monitored or responded to.

 Code and examples are provided as-is and may be outdated.